imranicp/dbrepository/README.md

 # dbrepository
-Library that automatically detect changes in your database and stores them in repository table.
+Library that automatically detects changes in your database and stores them in repository table.

 ## Warning
 This library is under development.
 Don't use it in production environment!